 The setup of storage is also something to take into consideration.

-Finding space to store the fuel depends on the types of fuel.
+Finding space to store the fuel depends on the type of fuel you have.
 Whether chip or pellet, a block built room from which the fuel feed system transports wood chip or pellet just a short distance from the boiler provides an efficient system.

 - For non-domestic use, integrate large containers.